I tried the 7 best Shopify live chat apps in 2026

 • Good user experience: Is it easy and intuitive to use, both for your team and for your shoppers?

-• Clear pricing: Are the costs straightforward, or are there hidden fees waiting to bite you?
+• Clear pricing: Are the costs straightforward, or are there tiered options to match different team sizes?

 A quick comparison of the top 7 Shopify live chat apps